 *This post contains affiliate links to the products mentioned.
 Please read our full disclosure policy for more information.

-- Printable Fingerprint Leaves Counting Game pdf file
+- Printable Fingerprint Leaves Math Game pdf file

 - Paper cutter or scissors (optional)